 What literacy/dyslexia program do you use?

 We use an evidence-based Orton-Gillingham treatment approach.
-This structured literacy approach presents skills in a systematic order starting with the most basic skills to the most advanced, it incorporates multisensory learning, it is research-based (backed by science), it utilizes explicit instruction where literacy rules are clearly explained to clients, it targets specific skills based on client data, it is realistic, and it is easily applied outside of the therapy setting.
+This structured literacy approach presents skills in a systematic order starting with the most basic skills to the most advanced, it incorporates multisensory learning, it is research-based (backed by science), it utilizes explicit instruction in which literacy rules are clearly explained to clients, it targets specific skills based on client data, it is realistic, and it is easily applied outside of the therapy setting.

 Is an SLP qualified to treat dyslexia and other literacy difficulties?